BetterDiscord/docs/docs/api/logger.md

 ___

 ### log
-Logs used for basic loggin.
+Logs used for basic logging.

 | Parameter |  Type  |       Description      |
 |:----------|:------:|:----------------------:|